rgreminger/tilburg-science-hub/docs/workflow/automation.md

 ### Basics

+Remember the different stages of a project's pipeline, explained earlier.
+Let's suppose we're in the process of preparing our data set for analysis.
+For example:

-Imagine you have three raw data sets in Excel, that you wish to convert into csv files and then merge.
-Finally, you want to analyze the data using an OLS regression, and produce some plots, and put the results in a PDF document.
+- You have three raw data sets in Excel, that you wish to convert into csv files.
+- You want to merge these three csv files, and apply some cleaning steps.
+- Finally, you want to save the final data set, so that it can be used by other stages of your project pipeline (e.g., such as the analysis).

-This workflow can be visualized as follows:
+This workflow for your specific pipeline can be visualized as follows:

 ![Workflow](make_flowchart.png)

-In `make`, the worflow collapses to a set of rules, which are structured as follows:
+In `make`, the workflow collapses to a set of rules, which are structured as follows:

 ```bash
 target : source(s)